saram379/TIL/highschool/math/matrix_retry/retry.md

 first, design what todo

-second, input matrix and present on html page
+second, input matrix and present on html page by using "slice", I can express all of the matrix

 third, calculate matrix(multiply and plus)
   Watch out, there are fixed matrix form